 Breathing for Singing

 In general, I don’t teach too many breathing exercises to my students.
 In my opinion, all singing exercises are breathing exercises.
-I find that a great deal of singers who are trained to do an overabundance of breathing exercises in isolation tend to build a great deal of tension into their singing; however, insecurity around breathing creates mental and emotional uncertainty in a student’s overall ability to sing.
-Therefore, it is important that some amount of discussion on breathing be executed so as to clear up any misunderstandings.
+Many singers who are trained with a lot of breathing exercises often to build tension into their singing; however, insecurity around breathing creates mental and emotional uncertainty in a student’s overall ability to sing.
+Therefore, it is important that there is some discussion on breathing for singing.

 When we take a breath for singing it is important that we are careful that the lungs are filled, yet not over crowded.
 Inhales must be quiet and sure.
 We mustn’t inhale either too rapidly or too slowly, nor should we force our breathing in any way whatsoever.